Baffin Boots Review:

 • My normal boot size: US 8, wide toe box.

-Another thing to note: you need to adjust the boots to your particular calf and ankle dimensions, or they'll feel too loose on your feet.
+Another thing to note: you need to adjust the boots to your particular calf and ankle dimensions, or they'll feel too loose or tight on your feet.

 The cable and lock adjustment system is easy to use, with or without gloves.